rurabe/ihs-server/README.md

 ```

 ### get /reports
-accepts nothing at the moment
+accepts following params:

+- from (iso timestamp,utc): filters list to return only reports created after this date and time

-responds with GeoJSON FeatureCollection of every report in the reports table ordered by created_at descending.
+responds with GeoJSON FeatureCollection of every matching report ordered by created_at descending.